blbadger/blbadger.github.io/language-discreteness.md

 cy Answer� explating
 ```

-With this even larger model, we find that at least somewhat accurate input representations are made from deeper and deeper layers: representation after 4 transformer blocks is qualitatively similar to what is found for 1 block (above) even after 8 transformer blocks, we get a recognizable input representation of
+With this even larger model, we find that at least somewhat accurate input representations are made from deeper and deeper layers: representation after 4 transformer blocks is qualitatively similar to what is found for 1 block (above) even after 12 (!) transformer blocks, we get a recognizable input representation of

 $$
 a_g = \mathtt{The \; sky \; Stage \; blueInd}
 $$

+### Implications of Representation Accuracy

 Language models today often follow general training in which the sole metric is predicting the next word in a sentence with what is termed 'aligmnent' which serves to make the language model return outputs that are aligned in some way to the task at hand (question answer, mathematics, etc.).
 This alignment is usually achieved via supervised fine-tuning, deep reinforcement learning, or a combination of these two approaches.